“The safest way to double your money is to fold it over and put it in your pocket”

 Our personal savings account allows withdrawals & access to ATMs, has a low minimum balance requirement, and low operating fees.
 If you believe you will need your money sooner rather than later, this is a great short-term solution.

 Money Market Account:

-This type of account requires a higher minimum balance, but it also provides a relatively higher interest rates compared to checking and savings accounts.
+A money market account is a type of account that requires a higher minimum balance, but it also provides relatively higher interest rates compared to checking and savings accounts.
 So, you’re earning more while your money isn’t being used.
-This type of account is great if you have an influx of cash that you’re not planning to use in the immediate future but might want to tap into.
+A money market account is the type of account that is great if you have an influx of cash that you’re not planning to use in the immediate future but might want to tap into.

 Certificates of Deposit (aka CD):